2026-04-16 19:37:47 | EST

 Revenue Estimate ***

-US stock yield curve analysis and recession indicator monitoring to understand broader economic health.
-Our macro research helps you anticipate market conditions that could impact your investment strategy.
+Expert US stock price momentum and mean reversion analysis for timing strategies.
+We analyze historical patterns of how stocks behave after different types of price movements.
 Essex Property Trust Inc. (ESS), a multifamily residential real estate investment trust focused on high-demand West Coast markets, recently released its the previous quarter earnings results, the latest available financial data for the firm as of mid-April 2026.
 The company reported quarterly earnings per share (EPS) of $1.25, alongside total revenue of approximately $1.89 billion for the period.
 The results cover operating performance across ESS’s portfolio of apartment properties spanning key

 Executive Summary